tbrunz/pharo-support/README.md

 ### Pharo-Launcher Installer

-This script automates the installation of `Pharo-Launcher` in Linux.
+This bash shell script automates the installation of `Pharo-Launcher` in Linux.
 It's primary value-add is that it creates a `.desktop` launcher file that can be used to put an icon in the dock to make launching the app easier.

 To use the `PharoLauncher` installer script, download a `PharoLauncher` zip file from https://pharo.org (32-bit or 64-bit) and copy it to the directory you wish to use for your Pharo projects; I use `~/Pharo`.
 Then copy the `install-pharolauncher.sh` script into the same directory and run it.